 - In April 2018, we divested our Reddick cholangiogram catheter and Reddick-Saye screw product lines to Specialty Surgical Instrumentation for \$7.4 million. - In September 2018, we acquired the assets of the embolectomy catheter business from Applied Medical for \$14.2 million.
 We have initiated a project to transfer the manufacturing of the acquired devices to our Burlington facility.
-We expect this transition to be completed in 2019. - In October 2018, we acquired the assets of Cardial, a subsidiary of Becton, Dickinson, located in Saint-Etienne, France, for €2.0 million.
-Cardial's product lines include polyester vascular grafts, valvulotomes and surgical glue.
+We expect this transition to be complete in early 2020. - In October 2018, we acquired the assets of Cardial, a subsidiary of Becton, Dickinson, located in Saint-Etienne, France, for €2.0 million.
+Cardial's product lines include polyester vascular grafts, valvulotomes and surgical glue. - In July 2019, we entered into an agreement with UreSil, LLC to purchase the remaining assets of their Tru-Incise valve cutter business, including distribution rights in the United States, for \$8.0 million. - In October 2019, we entered into an agreement with Admedus Ltd. to purchase the assets of their biologic patch business for \$15.5 million.